alt: Illustration representing a code refactor concept (decorative)

 • Capture one small experiment you'd be willing to try next

-Refactor Your Career Potential
+Refactor Your Identity

-Before Your Identity Hardens
+Before It Hardens

-Identity Lock-In Costs
+Identity Lock-In & Opportunity Loss

 • Doing the same thing reduces exposure to new domains

-• Curiosity and Exploration muscles atrophy
+• Curiosity and exploration muscles atrophy

-• Delayed exposure to new paradigms
+• Delayed exposure to new paradigms; few trade-offs captured

-Career Longevity Risks
+Career Longevity & Energy Risks

 • Judgment stays invisible with no documented rationale